GuyMontal/Mid_Project/README.md

-Mid Project - The Pokédex
+Mid Project - Stock Analysis

-This project consists of a server-side Flask application running inside a Docker container and a client script that interacts with the server to fetch Pokémon data.
-The server exposes an API that allows clients to retrieve information about Pokémon by name.

-This project is a simple Pokémon information fetcher.
-It consists of a server that serves Pokémon data and a client that fetches and displays this data.
-Getting Started
+This project consists of downloading all the data for a selected period of time for multiple stocks.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Prerequisites

-    Python 3.11
-    pip
-    Flask
-    pandas
-    requests
-    prettytable (optional)

 Installing